laurenemilyto/financial-election-data-analysis/README.md

 # python_challenge

 ## Description
-Included in this challenge are two Python scripts.
-Each script analyzes a different set of data and exports results to a text file.
-Below is a brief description of each script:
+Used python to analyze financial records and election data respectively.
+Each script exports results to a text file.
+Below is a brief description of my analysis:

   1) PyBank analyzes financial records, calculates and exports the results below to a txt file: